 This concentration is designed to further educate nuclear medicine technologists and raise their educational level to a bachelor’s degree.
 The degree includes general education; courses in nuclear cardiology and positron emission tomography (PET); courses in computed tomography (CT) and magnetic resonance imaging (MRI); and courses in accreditation, information and image management, and leadership.
-Clinical practica in PET and CT are included.
-On completion of this concentration, the successful student will be academically prepared to sit for the nuclear cardiology, PET, and CT exams.
+Clinical practice in PET and CT are included.

 The 180-credit nuclear medicine concentration is comprised of 65 credits earned through achievement of national certification as a nuclear medicine technologist; 25 credits for satisfactory completion of general education requirements; and 90 credits earned through the program and concentration requirements.
 The majority of these latter courses are at the 300- and 400-level.